geotools/geotools/docs/user/welcome/support.rst

 Issue Tracker
 -------------

-GeoTools tracks tasks, issues and bugs with its JIRA tracker, generously provided by Atlassian and hosted by CodeHaus.
+GeoTools tracks tasks, issues and bugs with its JIRA tracker, generously provided by OSGeo and hosted by Atlassian.
 This is where all bugs should be reported, in addition to requested features and improvements.

 To create an issue: